Healthy Eating and Traveling

 Nutrition and Travel

 On the road again?
 Stuck in the airport?
 Subjected to the limited choices of convenience store food and over-priced airport food, healthy eating and traveling seems to be an oxymoron.
 Good news, all is not lost from the healthy eating habits you have created at home.
 Traveling and eating healthy can happen.
 But first, let’s back up and talk about what we mean when we say healthy eating at home.
 Unfortunately, just because a food product contains a label that shouts “organic,” “gluten-free,” or some other type of health claim, doesn’t actually make it nutritious.
 Often times it’s the ole bait n’ switch.
-Distract us from what it doesn’t have so we don’t look at what it does have, such as refined carbohydrates and preservatives.
+Distract us from what it doesn’t have so we don’t look at what it does have, such as refined flours, processed sugars and preservatives.

 The equation for a nutritious diet starts with what you do eat, and ends with what you don’t eat.
 A day full of vegetables (think dark leafy greens, or cruciferous vegetables like kale, broccoli, brussel sprouts, but basically any non-starchy vegetable in general) is a key component of healthy eating.
 Vegetables are full on nutrients and fiber, which are important for keeping all of our bodily functions operating at full capacity.
 The other part of this equation is eating quality proteins (such as eggs, fish, beef, chicken,etc.) and choosing complex carbohydrates over simple carbohydrates.
 This means, for example, choosing to eat plain oats over heavily processed cereals.
 It’s also important to ensure that you are getting in enough good fat in your diet, without fat your body would not be able to absorb important nutrients like vitamins A, E, D and K. By focusing on these types of foods we are providing our bodies with a source of vitamins, minerals, enzymes and fiber in the form of important macro-nutrients that add up to everything running smoothly.
 Avoiding, or at least limiting, foods containing ingredients such as processed sugars, refined grains, and preservatives is the other part of the equation, along with drinking alcohol in moderation.